Student iPad Scheme – September 2026

 Why iPad?

-The initial role out will be the 11-inch iPad A16.
+The initial roll out will be the 11-inch iPad A16.

 Please use the tabs below to access further information and guidance regarding the proposed scheme